SavionW-Works/SavionW-Works/README.md

 Hi!
-I’m **Savion Watson**, a student at the _College of Staten Island_ through the Macaulay Honor’s Scholarship.
+I’m **Savion Watson**, a Computer Science graduate from the _College of Staten Island_ through the Macaulay Honor’s Scholarship.

 I started programming in a three-year software engineering intensive from High School.
 I also worked in my high school's IT department and as a tutor for my college.